selectel/terraform-provider-selectel/website/docs/r/iam_user_v1.html.markdown

 ## Import

-You can import a гser:
+You can import a user:

 ```shell
 export OS_DOMAIN_NAME=<account_id>